drew rongere

 Prior to taking over at Anoka-Ramsey, Rongere took on a Volunteer Assistant Coach role for the Texas State University Women’s Volleyball team during their 2003 and 2004 Southland Conference Championship seasons.
 He also volunteered in the Campus Recreation & Wellness department and taught undergrad physical education classes.

-Rongere began his coaching career at Clarksville High School in Clarksville, Texas where held led the Volleyball and Softball programs from 2001-2003.
+Rongere began his coaching career at Clarksville High School in Clarksville, Texas, where he led the Volleyball and Softball programs from 2001-2003.
 As the Head Volleyball Coach, he coached 6 Red River Valley All-Conference players and compiled a record of (51-13) over two seasons.
 He also served as the Head Softball Coach and finished with an overall record of (42-10).

 He earned his master’s degree in Sports Management from Texas State University in 2005 and a bachelor’s degree in Physical Education K-12 from North Dakota State University in 2001.

-Rongere and his wife Lisa live in Otsego, MN with their two boys, Riley (21) and Cody (17).
+Rongere and his wife Lisa live in Otsego, MN, with their two boys, Riley (22) and Cody (18).

 chaz mahle